 “Twenty years ago, we didn't have all the hotels that we have today.
 Twenty years ago, one wouldn't have thought of investing this kind of money in a hotel.
 Back in those days you'd have a 100 square meter room and you'd think "wow!".
 But now you have them in the thousands.
 Because the world has gotten richer, money has become more diluted.”

-And with it the clientele landscape for luxury hotels has changed.
+And with it the clientele landscape for luxury hospitality has changed.
 Palaces are no longer reserved for the super-rich and famous.
 Expectations have changed too.

-Everything you do must reflect luxury, says Frank Schuetzendorf, a senior lecturer at EHL who was previously the F&B Director at the Hôtel Plaza Athénée in Paris.
+Everything you do must reflect luxury, says Frank Schuetzendorf, who was previously the F&B Director at the Hôtel Plaza Athénée in Paris.
 You’re not compromising or cost cutting.
 A level of investment is required to deliver the quality and service, the experiences expected with luxury.
 It’s about doing things right, the attention to detail, following through on everything.

-It’s about going above and beyond what you’d get with a standard 5-star (hotel), says EHL’s Schuetzendorf.
+It’s about going above and beyond what you’d get with a standard 5-star (hotel).
 It's beyond stars.
 Things may go wrong but it's beyond those things too.

 As in many other sectors, the hotel business has jumped on the luxury bandwagon.
 New competitors, ownership structures and business models are emerging: boutiques and collections; independent and family-owned, or corporately-owned and managed with different ownership and management strategies.